aminobutyric/under-llm-governance/docs/architecture.md

 - CPU, memory, PID, output, and wall-clock limits;
 - no host devices, host namespaces, credentials, or Docker socket.

+The MVP defaults are 512 MiB memory, 1 CPU, 128 PIDs, 60 seconds wall-clock, 128 MiB temporary storage, and 1 MiB combined stdout/stderr.
+These are finite, strictly validated trusted configuration values; “unlimited” is not accepted.

 The image and all runtime security flags come from trusted configuration, never from a model action.

 ### Approval service

-Displays the exact normalized action, affected paths, command recipe, network destination if any, and expected impact.
-Approval applies to one action and expires.
-A vague approval such as “allow future commands” is out of scope for the MVP.
+Displays normalized controller data, never model-authored approval prose.
+It can approve one action or issue a bounded grant containing the exact recipe digest, task identifier, maximum uses, and expiry.
+Any recipe or policy change invalidates the grant.
+General per-task authority is not supported.

+Read/search/diff and small patches in the disposable workspace are automatic and logged.
+High-volume or destructive-looking patches may cross a policy threshold and require approval. `run_task` requires a valid recipe grant.

 ### Audit log

-Records task lifecycle events, proposed actions, decisions, approvals, execution metadata, exit status, resource-limit termination, and promotion.
-Logs contain hashes or bounded previews rather than complete sensitive file contents.
-Secret redaction happens before persistence.
+Records task lifecycle events, proposed actions, decisions, grants, execution metadata, exit status, resource-limit termination, patch export, and cleanup.
+Callers construct audit-safe events from allowlisted fields; raw prompts, file contents, command output, and environment data are not accepted by the sink.
+Redaction and size limiting happen before serialization and persistence.
+Append-only JSONL is the MVP format.
+Hash chaining is a documented fast-follow, not an MVP integrity claim.

 ## Request lifecycle